raitucarp/doEvery/Readme.md

-# What is doEvery?
+# What is doevery?
-**doEvery** is node.js module that extends setInterval, create more powerful task management (worker, jobs) with custom interval
+**doevery** is node.js module that extends setInterval, create more powerful task management (worker, jobs) with custom interval

 # Installation
-> npm install doEvery
+> npm install doevery

 # Example
-    var doEvery = require('doEvery');
+    var doEvery = require('doevery');

     var task = new doEvery('two seconds'); /* You can pass integer as first argument */